 While you can’t receive a HELOC or home equity loan, you can receive the following mortgage types from Rocket Mortgage:

-Similar to others on our list of best online mortgage lenders, Rocket Mortgage provides rates for free.
-There are no hidden fees to worry about when applying for a mortgage with Rocket.
+Similar to others on our list of best online mortgage lenders, Rocket Mortgage provides rates for free, but do be aware as they may have hidden fees.
 Rocket Mortgage also services most of the loans they offer so that you can rest confidently they will be there to help if you have any questions.

 Rocket Mortgage requires a minimum credit score of 620 and a down payment of at least three percent to qualify for a mortgage.